 Legal documentation required for funerals

 - Certification of death (Death Certificate) - a death must be registered within 5 days of the occurrence.
 Once the death has been registered you will be able to purchase copies of the death certificate.
 Currently, the cost per certificate is as follows: £11.00 in England and Wales, £8.00 in Northern Ireland and £10.00 in Scotland.
+You can read more on how to obtain a death certificate here.

 - Green Form – you will need this certificate for the burial or cremation.
 This needs to be provided to the funeral director as soon as available.
 This form gives permission for the deceased to be buried or cremated.
 This is given once the death has been registered and this form is free of charge.